tderflinger/tderflinger/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my language learning platform called Ríoverse (https://www.rioverse.app).
-- 🌱 I’m currently learning the basics of data science and machine learning with Tensorflow.
+- 🌱 I’m currently learning the basics of data science and machine learning with PyTorch.
 - 👯 I’m looking to collaborate on open source projects related to language learning and NLP.

 ## My Articles